lumirelle/profiles/general/manual/nodejs/nuxtjs-v2-specification-manual.md

         }
       : {},

-    // Uncomment if you want to analyze useless files, just works on localDevelopment mode
+    // Uncomment if you want to analyze useless files, just works on dev mode
     // plugins: [
     //   new UselessAnalyzerWebpackPlugin({
     //     preset: 'nuxt',